Find Affordable College Courses

 Full Linguistics & Comparative Literature at Texas Tech University Report

-Out of the 11 schools in Texas that were part of this year’s ranking, Texas A&M University - Commerce landed the # 2 spot on the list.
-Located in the distant town of Commerce, Texas A&M Commerce is a public school with a large student population.
+A rank of #2 on this year’s list means Texas A&M University - Commerce is a great place for linguistics and comparative literature students working on their master’s degree.
+Located in the distant town of Commerce, Texas A&M Commerce is a public college with a fairly large student population.

 Of the 18 students majoring in comparative literature at Texas A&M Commerce, 28% are male and 72% are female.

-Read full report on Linguistics & Comparative Literature at Texas A&M University - Commerce
+Full Linguistics & Comparative Literature at Texas A&M University - Commerce Report

 The in-demand master’s degree programs at The University of Texas at Austin helped the school earn the #3 place on this year’s ranking of the most popular linguistics and comparative literature schools in Texas.
 UT Austin is a very large public school located in the large city of Austin.